Quantum sensing with nanoparticles for gravimetry; when bigger is better: Inertial Sensing Gravimetry

 \section{Inertial Sensing \& Gravimetry}

-Macroscopic quantum objects offer significant sensing advantages over their lower-mass cold-atom counterparts through an enhanced coupling to inertial and gravitational forces.
+Macroscopic quantum objects offer significant sensing advantages over their lower-mass cold atom counterparts through an enhanced coupling to inertial and gravitational forces\footnote{This is generally true for inertial and relative gravity sensors based on mechanical oscillators.
+For free-fall absolute measurements of gravity, the mass component often cancels out due to the equivalence principle.}.
 Generally, the competitive edge of optomechanical sensors can be summarised through two sensing strategies; quantum limited transduction, and sensing which exploits either superposition or entanglement, the features of the so-called `second quantum revolution'.
-Levitation brings environmental isolation, ensuring long coherence times to perform sensitive measurements.
-For example, the coherent scattering experiment achieves a coherence time of 7.6\,$\mu s$, approximately 15 coherent oscillations before the ground state is populated with 1 phonon~\cite{delic_cooling_2020}, in comparison with the coherence time of <40\,ns for a clamped photonic crystal nanobeam \cite{chan_laser_2011}
+Levitation provides excellent environmental isolation, ensuring long coherence times in which to perform sensitive measurements.
+For example, the coherent scattering experiment mentioned above achieves a coherence time of 7.6\,$\mu s$, corresponding to 15 coherent oscillations before the ground state is populated by even a single phonon~\cite{delic_cooling_2020}.

-We will first discuss the limitations of continuous optical transduction of the oscillator position before exploring the use of spatial superpositions to extract a gravitationally induced phase shift via matter-wave interferometry.
+We will first discuss the limitations of continuous optical transduction of the oscillator position, before exploring the use of spatial superpositions to extract a gravitationally induced phase shift via matter-wave interferometry.
 We will describe proposals that increase this phase shift through coupling to spin, creating a spin-oscillator superposition where gravity or acceleration is read out using the spin state.